Annemiek van Vleuten

-Van Vleuten is a two-time winner of both the road race (2019 and 2022) and the time trial (2017 and 2018) at the UCI Road World Championships.
+Van Vleuten is twice a winner of both the road race (2019 and 2022) and the time trial (2017 and 2018) at the UCI Road World Championships.
 In the Olympic Games, she crashed out of the lead of the road race in 2016, before winning the gold medal at the time trial event and a silver in the road race at the COVID-19 pandemic-delayed 2020 Olympics.
 She won the Dutch National Road Race Championships in 2012, and won the Dutch National Time Trial Championships four times between 2014 and 2019.

-Van Vleuten has won both of women's cycling Grand Tours – winning the Giro d'Italia Donne three times in 2018, 2019 and 2022, and winning the inaugural Tour de France Femmes in 2022.
-She became the first woman to complete a Giro–Tour double in the same year.
+Van Vleuten has won all three of women's cycling Grand Tours equivalents – winning the Giro Donne in 2017, 2018, 2019, 2022 and 2023, winning the inaugural Tour de France Femmes in 2022 and winning La Vuelta Femenina in 2023.
+In 2022, she became the first woman to complete a Giro–Tour double in the same year.
+Van Vleuten has won nine grand tours and six of women's cycling Grand Tours equivalents in a row.

-In winning the UCI Women's Road World Cup in 2011, and the UCI Women's World Tour in 2018, 2021 and 2022, Van Vleuten won multiple stage races and one day events.
+In winning the UCI Women's Road World Cup in 2011, and the UCI Women's World Tour in 2018, 2021 and 2022, van Vleuten won multiple stage races and one day events.
 She has won cycling monuments including Liège–Bastogne–Liège Femmes, Strade Bianche Donne and Tour of Flanders for Women on multiple occasions.
-She has been awarded Dutch women's cyclist of the year three times.
-Van Vleuten will retire at the end of the 2023 season.
+She has been awarded Dutch women's cyclist of the year three times, and is considered one of the greatest female cyclists ever.
+Van Vleuten retired at the end of the 2023 season.

 Career

-As a child, Van Vleuten played football, gymnastics and horse riding – and rode her bike to school.
+As a child, van Vleuten played football, gymnastics and horse riding, and rode her bike to school.
 Van Vleuten studied animal sciences and specialised in zoonoses and epidemiology at the University of Wageningen, graduating with a master's degree in epidemiology in 2007.
 In 2005, she was advised by her doctor to take up cycling following a knee injury playing football.